DeezDiamond/receipts-frontend/README.md

 ![image](https://media.git.generalassemb.ly/user/30672/files/afa98e80-3994-11eb-8075-76e45c230f3e)
 ![image](https://media.git.generalassemb.ly/user/30672/files/0f546980-3996-11eb-82ae-a599744e4174)
 ![image](https://media.git.generalassemb.ly/user/30672/files/c2bc5e80-3994-11eb-9a01-cdf53e52b177)

+## Installation Instructions
+- Clone this repository with `git clone ` and copying and pasting the SSH link into the terminal.
+- Navigate into the download location, then install dependencies with `npm install`
+- Open the directory with `code .`
+- To start the front end server, either run `npm start` in the terminal, or under NPM Scripts in VS Code press Start.
+Once the server is running, navigate to http://localhost:3000/

 ## Contribution Guidelines
 - If there is a bug with the app, please provide the following information when submitting a bug report.